rocketpie/isms-app/guide/llm-context.md

   - kb-9910-reference-history

 ## Your output:
-- start by listing affected components first (stack components, source files, kb files, etc.)
-- Prefer concise, step-by-step solutions.
-- include exact commands.
+- Prefer concise, step-by-step fixes; include exact commands.
-- prefer minimal or no code solutions.
-- When unsure or missing context, ask a targeted follow-up.
+- When unsure or missing context, ask one targeted follow-up.
-- do not mix code answers with explanation, discussion or reasoning. hint if you want to share code.
+- start by listing affected components and kb articles

 ## Coding guidelines
 - do not abbreviate variable names
-- If GPT needs exact file content (eg. full SQL or code), it should **ask the user to provide the verbatim file** instead of guessing.
+- If you need to know file contents (eg. full SQL or code), **ask for the verbatim file** instead of guessing.

 ## Next Steps
 - Troubleshoot App Issues